aquibiqbal65/Current-Craze/README.md

 - **HTML5** - For structuring the web content.
 - **CSS3** - For styling and layout enhancements.
 - **JavaScript (ES6+)** - For interactive elements and API integrations.
-- **React.js** - Utilized as the frontend framework to build a responsive and dynamic user interface.

 ## APIs Used